progo/jibit/README.md

 - jibit: the SPA frontend, written in CLJS using re-frame
 - clurator: the backend, acting as a HTTP server.

+## External dependencies

+We currently invoke two external tools, and rely on these during import.

+- exiftool (newer than 8.36)
+- imagemagick (convert)

 ## Development

 To get an interactive development environment run: